Thursday, October 11, 2007

 We welcomed Nancy (pictured above) from DAA to our lab, who has guided us over the past 2 days through the production process.
 The students recorded their voice overs based on their polished narratives, and then imported their assets into Premiere.
 The crews have been doing a great job of managing their files correctly and following the production process.
 Time management has been critical and Nancy has intervened often to keep us all on track.

-By lunch time on Tuesday, each crew has been able to check off the first 6 steps :- write the narrative
+By lunch time on Tuesday, each crew has been able to check off the first 6 steps :

 - create a storyboard